belangeo/pyo/doc/source/download.rst

 python script and can be easily used as long as WxPython is installed under the current python distribution.
 The installation with `pip` puts this program under the `Scripts` folder (or `bin` folder, depending on which system you are running) of the python distribution.
-If python's path is in your PATH environment variable (what should really be the case), all you have to do to start EPyo is to run this command:
+If python's path is in your PATH environment variable (which should really be the case), all you have to do to start EPyo is to run this command in a terminal or a command prompt:

 .. code-block:: bash